Carbohydrates – The Master Fuel

 * Sports drinks are beverages that contain electrolytes and carbohydrates, not caffeine and other stimulants.

 Remember that sports drinks are beverages that contain electrolytes and carbohydrates, not caffeine and other stimulants.
-For more information on sports drinks and hydration, read the Fluids and Hydration section on page 22.
+For more information on sports drinks and hydration, read the Fluids and Hydration section.

 Consuming a carbohydrate snack within 30 minutes after training will allow the body to start replenishing glycogen stores in the body.
 Additionally, consuming a couple of mixed meals high in carbohydrates within six hours after training or a competition ensures that the muscles continue with glycogen restoration.